Affiliate links on Android Authority may earn us a commission. Learn more.

-Use the selection tool and cursor to highlight the part of the audio you want to keep as your ringtone music.
+- Use the selection tool and cursor to highlight the part of the audio you want to keep as your ringtone music.

-- Once a section has been selected, you can press Space to play only that part and make sure you like it.
+- Once a section has been selected, you can press Space to play only that part and ensure you like it.

 - Now click Edit > Remove Special > Trim Audio.

 - Only the section you selected will remain.

-- Press F5 to activate the Time Shift Tool and drag your audio to the beginning of the timeline.
+- Drag your audio to the beginning of the timeline.

 - I would also advise using the Fade In and Fade Out in the beginning and end.
 These options can be accessed by going to the Effect menu.

 - Now go to File > Export and select your preferred format.
 I would use mp3.

 - Move the file to your smartphone and follow the tutorial in the section before to turn it into a phone ringtone.

 Alternatively, you can use an audio editing app straight from your smartphone.
-Search for “audio editor” in the Google Play Store, and you will come across a plethora of options.
+Search for “audio editor” in the Google Play Store, and you will come across many options.
 We like Music Editor for its simplicity, but it also helps that it’s free.
 You can pay to remove ads, but that is optional.

 How to trim music using Music Editor (Android):